 If you define a section, you must always specify the section name.
 The names have a special meaning to the locating process and have to start with a predefined name, optionally extended by a dot '.' and a user defined name.
 The predefined section name also determines the type of the section (code, data or debug).
-Optionally, you can specify the at () attribute to locate a section at a specific address.
+Optionally, you can specify one or more attributes.